 Broken amenities or appliances

-If there is broken amenities and guests find out the coffee maker doesn’t work or the AC is broken.
+If there are broken amenities and guests find out the coffee maker doesn’t work or the AC is broken.
 Even though it was listed as an amenity.
 This can quickly lead to disappointment.

 Here’s what helps: